lgeorgieff/javascript/closure_tools/closure_compiler/README.md

 The default compilation level is _SIMPLE_/_SIMPLE&#95;OPTIMIZATIONS_

 # Checking Only
-The closure compiler can be used to only check the code without printing any compiled JavaScript.
+The closure compiler can be used to only check the code without the actual compilation step and without printing any compiled JavaScript.
 Therefore use the option _--checks-only_.
+But running the [Closure Compiler](https://developers.google.com/closure/compiler/) with this option will lead to the fact that it will not encounter all errors.
+One way to use the [Closure Compiler](https://developers.google.com/closure/compiler/) only for checking but still validating all code in the same way as during compilation, is to ignore the _stdout_ by invoking _java -jar closure.jar --js script.js > /dev/null_.
-In the defualt case you will not get all warnings or errors.
+In the defualt case you will not get all warnings and errors.
 To achieve this you have to specify the warning level by using the option _--warning&#95;level_ and setting it to one of _QUIET_, _DEFAULT_ or _VERBOSE_.
-Thus the final call to check your file would be _java -jar compiler.jar --js script.js --checks-only --warning&#95;level=VERBOSE_.

 In addition to the optionc _--warning_level_ you can also use the options
 * _--jscomp&#95;error_